Dealer Takeaways

 What are your expectations for your return on investment?

 We have assumptions primarily tied to how much more productive they can be when they get into the shop after we teach them our way.
 This is the big unproven factor.
 The big bet we’re making is we believe that coming to our program, teaching them our processes, teaching them the SNP way will not only help us with retention of technicians but also improve their productivity for the first couple years.
-If we’re even close to our assumptions financially, this will start being very attractive for us [financially] in addition to securing the technicians.
+If we’re even close to our assumptions financially, this will be very attractive for us [financially] in addition to securing our technicians.

 For dealers who might be considering starting their own training program, where do you recommend they start?

-I think some version of this will be around for a long time.
+Some version of this will be around for a long time.
 Whether or not we have this nailed perfectly has yet to be seen — probably not, but we’ll change it.
-We’re committed to this, and we’re going to make it work.
 We know there’s a lot more right about it than wrong.
+We all have to keep looking outside of the traditional tools that we have.